4ever2/au-fsv22/INSTRUCTORS.md

 After pushing the image the `.devcontainer.json` file will need to be updated.
 Update the line
-`"image": "eskehoy/aufsv22:latest"` to reflect the username, image name and tag used above.
+`"image": "eskehoy/aufsv22:latest"` to reflect the username, image name, and tag used above.
 The tag can be omitted, in which case VSCode will always pull the latest tag.

 If the devcontainer is used with a project containing a `_CoqProject` file, the file must be located in the project root.
 If not the `"coq.coqProjectRoot": "."` line must be updated to tell Coq where the `_CoqProject` file is located.